janzheng/Meteor-React-Alt-Base/README.md

     * `<Editor />`
   – added authRedirect component to routes to redirect logged in users to /posts

-###### Public Routes
+##### Public Routes
 * `/`
     * show all posts directly through Posts list, without a "homepage" or landing page
     * `<PostsIndex />`
 – `/login`
     * funny enough, if the `/tags/:tag` line is above `login`, `/tags/login` will resolve to the login screen
-    * `<Login />
+    * `<Login />`
 * `/posts/:slug`
     * readable URLs using the post slug, e.g. blog.com/posts/this-is-a-post
-    * `<SinglePost />
+    * `<SinglePost />`
 * `/tags/:tag`
     * show all posts by a tag, again using the PostsIndex component from before
     * `<PostsIndex />`
 * `/signup`
     * removed from Base since we're hard coding all accounts because this is a private blog

+##### App.js & Navigation
+* This is the main container – all routes are passed through this all children as props
+* All navigation is handled in the `AppNavigation` component
+    * Note: proptypes are extracted to the outside of the component from Base 4, to be more similar to how proptypes are handled in other components

+##### Data Containers
+One of the differences between Base 4 and the tutorial is the use of `React-Komposer` containers to replace `getMeteorData()`.
+More information can be found [here](https://themeteorchef.com/snippets/using-react-komposer/).
+Basically `React-Komposer` does the same thing, but in a slightly different way.
+There's also a new official `Create Container` method by the Meteor Development Group.
+[Read more about it here](https://themeteorchef.com/snippets/using-create-container/#comment-2746738065).

+Basically, the way containers work is that you `import` a component through a container.
+The container subscribes to a Meteor data collection, makes sure the data returned is expected, and passes the data along as props into the component.

+##### Documents
+* The Documents section has been included as a reference to Base 4, and has been completely untouched

+##### Posts API
+* Created a new `imports/api/posts` folder to handle blog posts
-– Posts schema
+* Posts schema
-  – added stricter Posts allow / deny rules to posts.js –
+    * added stricter Posts allow / deny rules to posts.js (Base 4.3 has these added as well for Documents)

-– Displaying Posts
+* Displaying Posts
-  – 'Posts' has been added as a page for displaying posts – 'PostsList' has been changed to a module
-  – 'posts-list' komposer container has been added
-  – note that "linked" has been removed, as every element resolves to "linked"
+    * Route to `Posts` component added to `routes.js`
+    * `Posts` page component added displaying posts in a list called `PostsList`
+    * `PostsList` imported through komposer container `containers/posts-list.js`
+    * 'PostsList' added as component module
+    * The tutorial had a line `linked={ true }` when rendering `PostsList` that always seemed to resolve to true, so the line was removed
+    * `containers/posts-list.js` follows the tutorial's suggestion to add additional data to the posts object returned from the `posts` collection

-  – map returned posts with more data like the tutorial though – not a fan of mapping returned posts to an array and add uid, href and label like in the getMeteorData in the posts-list.jsx part of the tutorial
+        * I'm not sure if I'm a fan of adding data like `uid`, `href` and `label` like in the `getMeteorData` in the `posts-list.jsx` part of the tutorial.
+I think this information might be better suited to the display components than the data container component
-    – this convolutes the code. instead, we used the container merely to access the Post – instead should use the PostsLists to break out all that info

-– Adding Posts
+* Adding Posts
   – decided against using an add-post component and put all logic in posts.js for a new post

 – Editor